- Share your observations

 - Kevin Doyle

-Dune Thistle (Cirsium pitcheri), a State Threatened and Federally Threatened plant, is found on open sand dunes adjacent to the Great Lakes.
+Pitcher's Thistle (Cirsium pitcheri), a Wisconsin Threatened and Federal Threatened plant, is found on open sand dunes adjacent to the Great Lakes.
 Blooming occurs late June through late July; fruiting occurs late July through late August.
 The optimal identification period for this species is late June through late August.

 Synonyms: Cnicus pitcheri